July 03, 2023

 Your skin is never one skin type but rather a living, breathing, changeable organ, and you should treat it as such.
 By adapting your diet and skincare, you can keep your skin happy, no matter the season.

-For example, in Australia we’re in late autumn (almost winter) which means the weather is cool and dry.
-So, I’ve adapted my skincare routine, some habits and my diet, to keep my skin healthy.
+For example, in Australia we’re mid-winter which means the weather is cool and dry.
+So I’ve adapted my skincare routine, some habits and my diet, to keep my skin healthy.

 Here are my top tips for keeping your skin happy this winter:

-Currently I’m using the full range of Clémence products because I live in a dry climate and it’s getting pretty cold already.
-Work has been busy lately (plus we’ve been home schooling the kids on and off for the past few weeks) and so my stress levels are a little higher than usual.
+Currently I’m using the full range of Clémence products because I live in a dry climate and it’s very cold.
+Work has been busy lately and so my stress levels are a little higher than usual.

 Choose the time of day when your skin is at its dirtiest, most commonly the evening, to use our Refining Cleanser.
 When you’re not cleansing, you can simply splash your face with cool or warm water or use a moistened face cloth.

-Because I’m moving less, my skin cell turnover is slowed, which means there is a greater build-up of dead skin cells, leading to more dry spots.
+Because I’m generally moving less over winter, my skin cell turnover is slowed, which means there is a greater build-up of dead skin cells, leading to more dry spots.
 To combat this I’m using the 2 in 1 Face Exfoliant + Mask every second day to nourish my skin and increase the turnover of skin cells.
 This keeps my skin smooth and glowing.

 During winter I try to feed my skin by adding extra fats to my diet including olive oil, avocado, nuts and oily fish (e.g. salmon).